The Ponderosa Rural Therapeutic Centre was established by a group of people who wanted to help bridge the gap between disabled and able bodied people.

 ‘Ever since I can remember I have always felt that being around animals is where I truly belong.
 As a previous volunteer for the cats protection league and as an animal care assistant at the RSPCA I gained a lot of experience with animal husbandry.'

-Selina originally stated by working in the ticket office before being moved into the main office where she now answers customer enquiries, helps plan events and handles the bookings of birthday parties and school visits.
+Selina originally started by working in the ticket office before being moved into the main office where she now answers customer enquiries, helps plan events and handles the bookings of birthday parties and school visits.
 She enjoys working with the public and has a level 4 qualification in child development and young people.

 Selina enjoys bringing her own family to Ponderosa for days out and her favourite animals here are the Meerkats.